kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 The workflow of the app is as follows:

-1. Edit the node.js and R backend scripts (we recommend Visual Studio IDE) to customize a Docker container and Amazon Machine Image (AMI) of the R software.
+1. Edit the backend node.js and R scripts (we recommend Visual Studio IDE) to customize a Docker container and Amazon Machine Image (AMI) of the R software.
 2. Spin up your AWS EC2 instance of choice - the default is free tier.
 3. Deploy the Docker container and AMI to AWS servers using the AWS Elastic Beanstalk management service.
-5. Locally customize the tree segmentation algorithm parameters in the frontend R script in Postman.
+5. Use Postman to locally customize the tree segmentation algorithm parameters in the frontend R script.
 6. Queue the processing job in Postman and post it to the cloud - SEND IT!
 7. Monitor processing progress with AWS Cloudwatch.
 8. Download tree segmentation outputs from the AWS S3 bucket to your local storage device.